HomeSite Map

 Conclusion

-By late 1964, The Beatles had hit songwriting down to a craft.
-While neither Paul nor John held this song in very high esteem, as indicated in interviews, "What You're Doing" was anything but just "album filler."
+By late 1964, it was obvious to all that The Beatles had hit songwriting down to a craft.
+While neither Paul nor John held this song in very high esteem, as indicated in personal interviews, "What You're Doing" was anything but just "album filler."
 It had all the components of a hit song, including a catchy guitar riff, strategically placed emphasis of the song's title at the end of the verses, a repeat of the lyrical catch phrase at the song's conclusion, and even the trademark "beatles break" as heard in a lot of their hit singles.
 Tender loving care was also given to the arrangement, with its well-rehearsed guitar solo, the well-executed piano overdub, the double-tracked lead vocals and the distinctive drum rhythm in the introduction.
 The song may not make anyone's "Top 10 favorite Beatles songs" list, but it shows that, even when they were in a time crunch, they were on top of their game.

 Song Summary